meowfish/congenial-pancake/README.md

 # congenial-pancake

-- Uses Django
-- Elm front end
-- Cook book with a built in alarm clock that tracks how much time has passed for better user experience
+- This project is a cook book with a built in alarm clock to help the user follow the steps.
 - Users are able to customize and input in recipes of their own choice
+- Utilizes Django for the backend and Elm for the frontend